 3. We publish almost daily.
 We can say that only if we’re all excluding weekends at the outset, but seriously; we’re not going anywhere.
 Still, we take off most “important” holidays and some totally frivolous ones to boot.
 On those occasions, ideally at least two of the site’s editors are at Blackwater Falls State Park or in the Monongahela National Forest (West Virginia being very pretty).

 4. We are not a conventional print publication.
-Though our first physical companion to the Decoder website took the form of a perfect bound paperback, in the style of publications like Yeti Magazine, subsequent issues will likely appear in a variety of shapes and sizes.
+Though our first physical companion to the Decoder website took the form of a perfect bound paperback, in the style of publications like Yeti Magazine, if we decide it would be fun to do again the format may be a bit different.

 5. Music is our focus, but we enjoy breaking out of that mold occasionally.
 More and more undertakings seem fundamentally “multimedia,” so it makes sense to us that we try to cover music videos or zines as a small part of our normal routine.
 Submissions info is here, but seriously, if you feel like the dorks responsible for Decoder’s music coverage might take an interest in whatever radical other thing you’ve managed to breath life into, please get in touch.

 6. If you’re a writer, we’d love to hear from you.
-Though Decoder is all volunteer, many of our editors devote a prodigious amount of time to collaborating with individuals writers and toward formatting different types of content for publication.
-Our ambition is to create an environment that emphasizes the unique perspectives of our individual contributors, whether they’re involved with or just observing the phenomena that interest them.
+Though Decoder is all volunteer, much of our time is devoted to collaborating with individual writers.
+Our hope is to create an environment that emphasizes the unique perspectives of individual contributors, whether they’re involved with or just observing the phenomena that interest them.
 Regular or not, if you think you might enjoy working under those conditions, contact dwight [@] secretdecoder . net.

 7. We want to hear from you.
-Feel free not to be ‘politely deferential’ unless it genuinely feels expedient.
+Just to be clear.
+Feel free not to be ‘politely deferential’ unless it genuinely feels expedient… I am, after all, a devotee of the passive voice myself.
 In all likelihood, even if we can’t sort out coverage, you’ll hear something back from us.

 8. There’s a possibility we aren’t much fun on Twitter. ???